Holidays

 78. Cheesy Cauliflower Bake

 This is a Thanksgiving side that you can make as indulgent or healthy as you’d like.
-You can use bacon, almond milk and vegan cheeses or you can go all in with bacon, cheddar cheese and Parmesan to add smooth and creamy flavors to your baked cauliflower.
+You can use bacon, almond milk and vegan cheeses or you can go all in with bacon, cheddar cheese and parmesan to add smooth and creamy flavors to your baked cauliflower.

 79. Lima Beans